brendanlandis/heyexit.com/README.md

 TODO

-PLUMBING
-- get vimeo working again in RecordingPromoVideos.tsx

 CONTENT
 - check writing in each recording
 - revise writing on home page
 - add videos to Anura and Nothing
-- decide what to do about those youtube videos that won't download

 VISUAL BROAD STROKES
 - do a typography pass on front page (and really whole site)